-In order to reduce risk to university business processes and to support the campus mission, UMass IT is engaging the campus in implementing foundational security controls (anti-virus, patch management, encryption, firewalls) on university computers.
+In order to reduce risk to university business processes and to support the campus mission, UMass IT is engaging the campus in implementing foundational information security controls (anti-virus, patch management, encryption, firewalls) on university computers.

 In 2014 the Chancellor tasked Vice Chancellor for Information Services and Strategy, Julie Buehler, to implement four foundational information security controls (anti-virus, patch management, encryption, firewalls) on all university owned desktops and laptops as part of the overall information security program.
 Simultaneously, the Chancellor instructed the Campus Leadership Council to lend their support to this process.